dotnet/docs-maui/docs/get-started/first-app.md

 ::: zone-end
 ::: zone pivot="dotnet-cli"

-## Prerequisites

-- The latest preview of Visual Studio 2022, with the required workloads.
-For more information, see [Installation](installation.md).
-- A configured Android emulator.

 ## Get started with .NET command-line interface

 In this tutorial, you'll create and run your first .NET MAUI app using the .NET command-line interface (CLI):